Anaminus/roblox-library/modules/TaskPolyfill/README.md

 # ErrorHandler
 [ErrorHandler]: #errorhandler
 ```
-type ErrorHandler = (thread: thread?, err: any) -> ()
+type ErrorHandler = (err: any, thread: thread?) -> ()
 ```

-Called when a thread managed by a [Scheduler][Scheduler] produces an error. *thread* is the thread that produced the error, which can be passed to debug.traceback to acquire a stack trace of the error. *thread* will be nil if the error originated from the scheduler. *err* is the produced error.
+Called when a thread managed by a [Scheduler][Scheduler] produces an error. *err* is the produced error. *thread* is the thread that produced the error, which can be passed to debug.traceback to acquire a stack trace of the error. *thread* will be nil if the error originated from the scheduler.

 # TaskLibrary
 [TaskLibrary]: #tasklibrary